Gas Flow Meter Types – Mass Flowmeter, Volumetric Flow and …

 While many typically categorize gas flow meter types as either mass flow or volumetric flow, there are two other categories, velocity and inferential flow meters.

 Natural Gas Flow Meter Types

-Gas flow meters measure fluids, and fluids by definition can be a liquid or gas.
-Given that we are in the business of selling natural gas meters, this article will focus mainly on gas meter types.
+Gas flow meters measure fluids, and fluids, which can be a liquid or gas.
+Since we are selling natural gas meters, this article will focus mainly on gas meter types.

 Mass Flow Meter Types

 Mass flow meters measure fluid mass flow passing by the meter in a pipe over time.
 Another name for this meter type is an inertial flow meter.
 The primary mass flow meters for gas are:

 Volumetric Flow Meter Types

 Volumetric flow meters measure a flowing volume of a fluid.
 Positive displacement meters are volumetric flow meters that directly measure volumetric flow by displacing components in the meter.
 Examples of volumetric flow meters for gas are:

 Some meters measure the velocity of the gas flow to determine the volumetric flow.
 While the turbine meter fits this description, some often categorize it as inferential DP.
 Here are some velocity meters: